Skip to Content

 Relax at Cannon Beach Key Largo

 Inside the John Pennekamp Coral Reef State Park you will find Cannon Beach in Key Largo.
+This is one of the most chilled and relaxed beaches in Key Largo.

 The part that impressed us most about this beach was its uniqueness.
 Along the beach are cannons rumored to have come from a shipwreck in the area.